 Either mutation brings an increased risk of developing breast cancer at a younger age (before menopause).

-People who have the mutated BRCA1 gene have a 65% risk of breast cancer recurrence.
+People who have the mutated BRCA1 gene have an increased risk of breast cancer recurrence.
 Bilateral breast cancer (cancer in both breasts) is also common in women who carry the mutated BRCA1.

 Both mutations also increase your risk of other cancers, especially ovarian cancer.

 Who Gets Tested

 At-risk families can take blood tests to screen for mutations in these genes.
 But genetic testing is done only when there’s a strong personal or family history.
 The screening can also help determine if a woman who has already been diagnosed with breast cancer is at an increased risk for a second breast cancer or ovarian cancer.